jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 WebCheckers is a web-app that simulates checkers played with American rules.

 The end goal for the project is allowing players to sign in and challenge others players to a game of checkers.
-In addition, we plan to add a spectator mode and saved replays to further enhance the player experience.
+In addition, we plan to add a spectator mode and a method to save replays of past games to further enhance the player experience.

 The application uses Spark and Freemarker for webpage rendering.

 ### Purpose
-The WebCheckers application allows users to play checkers anytime, anywhere!
-It provides a simple way for players to challenge each other to a classic game of checkers, right from their web browser!
+The WebCheckers application allows users to play checkers anytime, anywhere.
+It provides a simple way for players to challenge each other to a classic game of checkers right from the convenience of their web browser.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._